ansys/pydpf-core/docs/source/getting_started/index.rst

-For other ways of using the Server (without pip install, user **Docker Containers**...), see :ref:`ref_getting_started_with_dpf_server`.
+For installation methods that do not use pip, such as using **Docker containers**, see :ref:`ref_getting_started_with_dpf_server`.

 Use PyDPF-Core
 --------------

-In the same Python environment, run the following command:
+In the same Python environment, run the following command to use PyDPF-Core:

 .. code:: python